 by airborne particle and wear factor determination in laboratory experiments;

-by applying a size distribution to wear factors in order to derive the airborne fraction..
+by applying a size distribution to wear factors in order to derive the airborne fraction.

-Obviously, there is a significant uncertainty associated with each of these methods.
+Obviously, there is significant uncertainty associated with each of these methods.
 In the case of receptor modelling, the chemical profile used is of large importance, and artefacts from re-suspension may significantly modify the emission factors.
 For example, Abu-Allaban et al. (2002) identified no airborne particles from tyre wear, and up to 160 mg/km particulate mass from brake wear for heavy-duty vehicles.
 On the other hand, Rauterberg-Wulff (1999) determined up to 32 mg/km tyre wear particles from heavy-duty vehicles.
-The uncertainties are similar for the other methods.
+The uncertainties are similar to the other methods.
 For example, Fauser (1999) reported that more than 90 % of airborne tyre wear is less than 1 mm in diameter.
-In contrast, Rauterberg-Wulff (1999) found airborne tyre particles only above 2.5 mm diameter.
+In contrast, Rauterberg-Wulff (1999) found airborne tyre particles only above 2.5 mm in diameter.
 Several such diverse effects apply also to chemical speciation (Tables 3–9 and 3–10).
 Of course, these are extreme examples, but they do provide a frame of reference for the uncertainty associated with the proposed methodology.

 The emission factors used here are typical of the values in the available literature, and an uncertainty range is given next to each emission factor value in the relevant tables.

-A solid point for cross-checking of the methodology is the wear factors for tyres and brakes, which are rather well established values.
+A solid point for cross-checking the methodology is the wear factors for tyres and brakes, which are rather well-established values.
 Therefore, the application of typical size profiles to these wear factors (method 3 in the list above) may also provide a reasonable emission factor value for comparison.
 The emission factor values proposed in this chapter have also been cross-checked with inventory activities (e.g. Flugsrud et al., 2000) and source apportionment investigations (e.g. Schauer et al., 2002).
-As a rule of thumb, an uncertainty in the order of ± 50 % is expected.
+As a rule of thumb, uncertainty in the order of ± 50 % is expected.

 Activity data uncertainties

-See the Chapter 1.A.3.b Road transport, concerning exhaust emissions from road transport, for comments on uncertainties in vehicle-km data.
+See Chapter 1.A.3.b Road transport, concerning exhaust emissions from road transport, for comments on uncertainties in vehicle-km data.

 Inventory quality assurance/quality control QA/QC